 The DATA Act of 2014 is transforming federal spending information from disconnected documents into open, searchable data.
-It’s America’s first open data law, and it promises to deliver better transparency to citizens and the public.
+It promises to deliver better transparency to citizens and the public.
 But transparency isn’t the only goal of the DATA Act.

 By promoting a common data format for all the information that non-federal grantees and contractors must report when they receive taxpayer funds, the DATA Act also seeks to help those recipients automate compliance work that used to be manual.